 - Net Investment Income Earned - Net investment income earned includes investment income collected during the period, as well as the change in investment income due and accrued on the Company's holdings.
-Amortization of premium or discount on bonds and certain external investment management costs are also included in net investment income earned (see Note 7). - Federal Income Taxes Incurred - The provision for federal income taxes incurred is calculated based on applying the statutory federal income tax rate of 21% in 2018 and 35% in 2017 to net income before federal income taxes and net realized capital (losses) gains subject to certain adjustments (see Note 9). - Comprehensive Income - Comprehensive income and its components are not separately presented in the statutory basis financial statements, whereas under GAAP, it is a requirement to present comprehensive income and its components in the financial statements.
+Amortization of premium or discount on bonds and certain external investment management costs are also included in net investment income earned (see Note 7). - Federal Income Taxes Incurred - The provision for federal income taxes incurred is calculated based on applying the statutory federal income tax rate of 21% to net income before federal income taxes and net realized capital gains (losses) subject to certain adjustments (see Note 9). - Comprehensive Income - Comprehensive income and its components are not separately presented in the statutory basis financial statements, whereas under GAAP, it is a requirement to present comprehensive income and its components in the financial statements.